-First Section (8 lectures): We will cover theoretical explanations (micro foundations) about why financial intermediation exists and what makes financial institutions and financial markets so special.
-We will also study the growth and decline of the so-called "shadow banking", critical, for example, in the understanding of the recent financial crisis.
+First Section - Micro foundations (8 lectures): We will cover theoretical explanations (micro foundations) about why financial intermediation exists and what makes financial institutions and financial markets so special.

-Second Section (6 lectures): We will review the role of financial markets in macroeconomic models, the theoretical arguments about why financial markets are important to spur economic growth, why they are so fragile and why financial crises can both generate economic recessions and amplify real activity problems.
+Second Section - Macroeconomics (6 lectures): We will review the role of financial markets in macro models, the theoretical arguments about why financial markets are important for economic growth, why they are fragile and why financial crises can both generate and amplify recessions.
+We will also study the growth and decline of the so-called "shadow banking", critical, for example, in the understanding of the recent financial crisis and the discussion about financial regulations.

-Third Section (6 lectures): We will cover empirical studies that test quantitatively the effects of financial development on economic development and growth and the channels through which financial crises spread over real activity.
+Third Section - Evidence (6 lectures): We will cover empirical studies that test quantitatively the effects of financial development on economic development and growth and the channels through which financial crises spread over real activity.

-Fourth Section (4 lectures): At the start of each class, I will provide an overview of the questions, empirical techniques and the relevant literature.
-This will then be followed by students presenting short summaries of a particular reading from the syllabus and the class discussing the paper together.
+Fourth Section - Cases of Financial Crises (4 lectures): At the start of each class, I will provide an overview of the questions, empirical techniques and the relevant literature.
+Then students will present short summaries of a particular reading from the syllabus and we will discuss the presentation together.
 Topics will include:

-- Financial Development, Financial Liberalization and Economic Growth,

-- Bubbles, Panics and Crashes,

 - History of Financial Crises,

 - Policy Responses to Financial Crises,

 - The Recent Financial Crisis.